Recently, I came across a Search Engine Watch article titled "10 SEO Considerations for a Content management System." Being

 make sure that the value of that link

-is transferred.
+.
 This is what a 301 redirect does – and it also makes sure your

 visitors don’t get lost if they use an old URL.